pspiagicw/qemantra/README.md

 ## Installation ?

 Currently you can only build from source.You will need `Golang` installed on your system.
+As a prerequisite you also need QEMU installed.

 Install using `go install` by running `go install github.com/pspiagicw/qemantra@latest`.